-As part of Menopause Yoga Day on Saturday 13th July 2019 here in Dorset, we created a lunch menu, perfectly balanced nutritionally to support us as women, through the menopause years.
+As part of Menopause Yoga Day on Saturday 13th July 2019 here in Dorset, we created a lunch menu, perfectly balanced for nutrition for the menopause to support us as women, through the menopause years.

 Here are some tips on how you can help yourself through this natural change.

 - Cut down on stimulants like caffeine and alcohol, eliminating them completely if possible, sugary chocolate and spicy foods can all stimulate hot flushes so avoid especially late at night.

 - Sugary foods can create tiredness and lethargy, they cause a rise in blood glucose levels which give us a sharp dip and leaves us feeling drained.
 Look for alternatives to sugary snacks in health food shops.

 - As we age, we tend to need less calories, adjusting to this change can help to limit weight gain as we go through menopause.
 Try to cut down how much we eat, cut back on fat in foods and switch to higher GI – complex carbs like wholemeal bread, pasta and rice, oats are also great.
 These foods balance blood sugar and help us stay feeling full for longer.

 - Increase the amounts of legumes, nuts, seeds – pumpkin and sunflower, almonds for vitamin E, zinc and calcium to help prevent dry skin and normalise hormone levels.

 - To help alleviate depression and irritability increase the amount of protein and amino acid for tryptophan which increases the release of Serotonin, the happy hormone.Serotonin helps moods, sleep, sex drive and appetite.
 Don’t skip meals to keep glucose levels balanced throughout the day.
 Oat cakes are a great snack to keep in your handbag or desk drawer to keep you going if you don’t have time for lunch.

 - Butternut squash seeds